Agencies Responsible for regulating drones in the Republic of Zimbabwe

 Zimbabweans always need a Letter of Approval (RPA) from the CAAZ.

-RPAs are initially valid for one year and can then be issued for a further three years.
+RPAs are initially valid for one year and can then be issued for three years.

 You must demonstrate piloting skills and show that your aircraft has sufficient safety standards.

-During copter flights, a first-aid kit and a fire extinguisher must always be nearby.
+A first-aid kit and a fire extinguisher must always be nearby during copter flights.

 All relevant paperwork must always accompany your drone in case it is requested.